Across the River and into the Trees (film): Production

 Screenwriter Peter Flannery's plans to adapt Ernest Hemingway's Across the River and into the Trees into a feature film date back to 2016, when Pierce Brosnan, Isabella Rossellini, and María Valverde came on board to star and Martin Campbell was set to direct.
 In September 2020, Paula Ortiz replaced Campbell as director and every role was recast, with Liev Schreiber, Matilda De Angelis, Laura Morante, Javier Cámara, and Giancarlo Giannini joining the cast.
 Josh Hutcherson was added to the cast in November, and Danny Huston joined the following year in February.

 After delays in securing insurance, principal photography began in late 2020 or early 2021 amid the COVID-19 pandemic in Italy with cinematographer Javier Aguirresarobe.
 Locations included Venice; Treviso, including the Canale dei Buranelli; and the Friuli-Venezia Giulia region.
 A nationwide lockdown allowed the cast and crew to film in an empty St Mark's Square.
-Most of the film was shot in black-and-white except for flashbacks, which were captured in color.
 By March 2021, production concluded.
 Editing was completed by Stuart and Kate Baird.

 Release

 The film premiered at the Sun Valley Film Festival in the Sun Valley Opera House on 30 March 2022 in Sun Valley, Idaho, a resort town where Hemingway once lived.
 In 2022, the film picked up the Jury Prize from the Italian Contemporary Film Festival, and Jose Tirado was recognized for his production design at the Ischia Film Festival, where it held its European premiere on 2 July.
 The film was released in Spain on 11 October 2023.
 Bleecker Street was originally set to distribute the film after buying the rights in May 2023.
 In May 2024, Level 33 Entertainment acquired the North American distribution rights from them, scheduling the film for a theatrical run starting 30 August 2024.
+PFA Films and L'Altrofilm released the film in Italy on 3 July 2025.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 6 critics, indicating "generally favorable" reviews.